endeepak/transformers/README.md

         hash.convert :foo, :to => :boolean         #built-in

-* Using Custom converters

-  Define a module, object or lambda which responds to call method and returns converted value.
+* Using Custom converters : You can pass a lambda or define a module or an object which has a call method.
+This method will receive values for given keys and should return the converted value.

         module Transformers::Name
           def self.call(first_name, last_name)